Some groups meet in person while others take place virtually. Please contact our Client Care Coordinator at email@example.com.

 Some of the best work that we can do as people is heal within relationship to other people.
 This is particularly true for adolescents and teens, who are spending more time with peers and friends as they begin to transition into young adults.
 Group therapy for tweens and teens is especially healing because the therapist creates a space where it is safe for young people to be vulnerable about topics that might be hard for the teens.
 Often these topics are not discussed in everyday life, or if the topics are discussed, it is not enough.
 Group therapy helps teens heal in relationship with other teens.
 This is ideal for social development, as well as individual, internal growth and wellbeing.

-If you are not a current client at Sentier Psychotherapy, please email Sarah to get registered for a group: email@example.com.
+If you are not a current client at Sentier Psychotherapy, please email our Client Care Coordinator to get registered for a group: firstname.lastname@example.org.
 You may need to schedule a group screening intake.
-An Intake is an introductory session with a therapist who will ask you a few questions to determine if you are an appropriate fit for the group in which you are interested.
+An Intake is an introductory session with a therapist who will determine if you are an appropriate fit for the group in which you are interested.

 If you are a current client at Sentier Psychotherapy, talk with your therapist about your interest in a group that is being offered.
 You and your therapist can talk about whether or not the group will be helpful to you in your current situation.